-HIS 224 United States History Since 1945: 3 Semester Hours The Historical Context of Generation X
+HIS 224 United States History Since 1945

 A study of the major political events and social movements in the United States since World War II.
 The course examines the Cold War, McCarthyism, the Civil Rights Movement, the Vietnam War, student protests of the 1960s, the counterculture movement of the 1970s, the Women's Movement, Watergate, the Reagan Revolution, environmental politics, and the rise of a global economy.
-Film, oral history, and primary sources from the periods studied play major roles in this course.
+Film, oral history, and primary sources from the periods studies play major roles in this course.

-HIS 225 United States African American History 3 Semester Hours A study of the major themes in African-American history from 1607 to the present, this course utilizes race as a tool for analysis.
+HIS 225 United States African American History 3 Semester Hours

+A study of the major themes in African-American history from 1607 to the present, this course utilizes race as a tool for analysis.
 Topics covered include major themes, such as slavery, the Civil War, the Harlem Renaissance, and the Civil Rights movement, as well as prominent biographies, such as Sojourner Truth, Ida B. Wells-Barnett, W.E.B.
 Dubois, Malcolm X, Martin Luther King, and Fannie Lou Hamer.